-These may not be 'the innocent' necessarily: the attempt to transfer the notion of 'innocent civilians' from the international law of war to the study of terrorism has foundered on the realization that innocence is another relative, unstable quality.
+These may not be 'the innocent' necessarily: the attempt to transfer the notion of 'innocent civilians' from the international law of war to the study of terrorism has foundered on the realization that innocence is another relative, unstable property.
 It was, for instance, impossible for people fighting against Germany in the Second World War to accept that most German civilians (with the exception of the regime's political opponents who were in concentration camps) bore no responsibility at all for the existence and conduct of the Nazi regime.
-They were assumed to be legitimate targets for indiscriminate blockade (as had been the less democratically empowered citizens of the much less criminal Second Reich during the First World War).
+They were assumed to be legitimate targets for indiscriminate blockade (as had been the less democratically empowered citizens of the much less criminal Second Reich during the Great War).
 Did they deserve even the protection from direct attack that international law guaranteed them, much less protection against indirect ('collateral') injury?
 (Not if you took the Churchillian line that 'they have sown the wind, they shall reap the whirlwind'.)

-But of course most Germans felt substantially innocent, heightening their sense of unfairness when they were deliberately targeted by the British bombers.
-And in politics, as distinct from courts of law, subjective belief and feeling are supreme.
-The feeling of innocence, together with vulnerability, form crucial elements in what may be called the 'process of terror'-the process by which violence generates political effects.
+But, of course, the Germans themselves felt if not entirely then substantially (and increasingly) innocent: this amplified their perception of unfairness when they were deliberately targeted by the British bombers.
+And in politics, as distinct from courts of law, subjectivity and feeling are supreme.
+The sense of innocence, together with vulnerability, form crucial elements in what may be called the 'process of terror' - the process by which violence generates political effects.
 This provides a key to what I shall call 'pure' terrorism.
 Targets may not be in an objective sense innocent, but they must be in practical terms defenceless ('soft').
 The essence of terrorism is the use of violence by the armed against the unarmed.
 But how does this work?
-We can distinguish three elements in the process of terror.